attackgoat/screen-13/examples/README.md

 - Predicated rendering by mesh name
 - Skydome (sun, moon, and stars)

-_NOTE_: Currently a deferred volumetic lighting based rendering is available - an additional forward renderer is planned
+_NOTE_: Currently a deferred volumetic lighting based renderer is available - an additional forward renderer is planned